 MP for Hendon

-David Pinto-Duschinsky is a Labour and Co-operative MP for Hendon, elected on 4 July 2024.
-He serves on the Statutory Instruments Joint Committee and the Statutory Instruments Select Committee, and has previously sat on the Work and Pensions Committee and a Pension Schemes Bill committee.
+David Pinto-Duschinsky is a Labour (Co-op) MP for Hendon, first elected in 2024.
+He serves on the Statutory Instruments Joint Committee and the Statutory Instruments Select Committee, and has previously sat on the Work and Pensions Committee, including work on the Pension Schemes Bill.

 Generated 21 February 2026